THOUSANDS ATTEND MEMORIAL FOR FALLEN OFFICER MICHAEL JOHNSON

 Officer Johnson was an avid shooter and had participated with his father in shooting competitions at the US Police and Fire Games.

 Officer Johnson and his wife, Nicole ("Nikki"), were married in a civil ceremony on August 3, 2013.
-They were planning a formal wedding ceremony and reception for August 29, 2015 in Santa Cruz.
+They were planning a formal wedding ceremony and reception for August 29, 2015 in Sa Want to add a caption to this image?
+Click the Settings icon. nta Cruz.

 Officer Johnson is survived by his wife Nikki, his parents Daniel Johnson and Katherine Decker, his step-parents Dann Decker and Penny Johnson, his grandmother Frances Guillemen, his sister Jamie Radack, his brother-in-law Steve Radack, his niece Ami Radack, his nephew Eli Radack, and his mother and father-in-law Gina and Jameson Stiehr.